TOYS! - Extended through August 16, 2020

 Baby Boomers loved Paper Dolls, Erector Sets, and Mr. Potato Head, Gen Xers preferred Holly Hobbie and Hot Wheels, and Millennials have never known a world without Super Mario or My Little Pony.
 Some toys, like Barbie and G.I.
 Joe, have adapted to appeal to different generations and remain popular today.
 Toys and games have changed over time, but the desire to imagine, compete, and create has not.

 Through the design process of the exhibition, the Museum worked with several experts from the community making sure the design was as inclusive as possible so everyone visiting can enjoy it.
-The exhibition will be presented in both English and Spanish, and will also include Braille.
+The exhibition is presented in English and Spanish, and has elements of Braille.

 Book your trip today and add on one of our Guided Programs for TOYS!